Do you ever watch property investment programs? Such as Property Ladder and Home Under the hammer and think “I would love to be a property investor”?

 Getting yourself educated is perhaps the best investment you will ever make, as buying just any type of property could result in a failed property investment.

-Most newbie landlords tend not to get pass their first or second property investment simple because they haven’t adhered to a through strategic plan.
+Most newbie landlords tend not to get past their first or second property investment simple because they have not adhered to a thorough strategic plan.

 There are a lot of properties on the market that in my opinion don’t pass the muster therefore not delivering on the Return on Investment (ROI)

 The key to this first stage is to research what strategies in property investment have worked for other successful investors, that have walked this path before you.
 Don’t be shy, here ask them what worked for them and follow their steps to success.

 Any great strategic investor understand they must build a substantial property portfolio, before they can lower the Loan to Value ratios, therefore allowing them to live off their property’s net profits, which is would be generating a passive income.

 This simply means at the start of your investment career; the idea is to pursue capital growth rather than cashflow in the early stages.

 On average around 70% of your property performances will be based around where the properties are located.
 The key here is to research these core principles;